 - Conversation and communication may be a problem if you don’t have a common language.

 - Sometimes cancellations occur before you arrive – check the reviews to see if this has been a problem.
+Poor hosts will have reviews from those booking Airbnb accommodation with them that indicates bookings have been cancelled on multiple occasions.

 Some things to look for: